metal3-io/baremetal-operator/docs/releasing.md

 - For any subdirectory with `go.mod` in it (excluding `hack/tools`), create another Git tag with directory prefix, ie.
-  `git tag -s apis/v0.x.y -m apis/v0.x.y`.
+  `git tag -s apis/v0.x.y`.
   For BMO, these directories are `apis` and `pkg/hardwareutils`.
 This enables the tags to be used as a Go module version for any downstream users.
-  **NOTE**: Do not create annotated tags for Go modules.
+  **NOTE**: Do not create annotated tags (`-a` or `-m`) for Go modules.
 Release notes expects only the main tag to be annotated, otherwise it might create incorrect release notes.

 ### Release artifacts